 - Birthdays and Holidays

 I keep my monthly view simple since I don’t flip back and forth often.
 Important dates still have to be inside my weekly calendar view so I don’t forget them!
+When it comes to deciding what to track in your planner, don’t forget to prioritize your well-being by including a dedicated section for a self care planner.

 What to Track in Your Weekly View: